soerenschneider/2a-demos/README.md

 3. Monitor the deployment of the Cluster:
     ```
-    make watch-aws-test1
+    make watch-aws-test2
     ```
     This will show the status and rollout of the cluster as seen by 2A.

-4. Create Kubeconfig for Cluster:
+4. Create Kubeconfig for Clusters:
     ```
     make get-kubeconfig-aws-test1
+    make get-kubeconfig-aws-test2
     ````
     This will put a kubeconfig for a cluster admin under the folder `kubeconfigs`

-5. Access Cluster through kubectl
+5. Access Clusters through kubectl
     ```
     KUBECONFIG="kubeconfigs/hmc-system-aws-test1.kubeconfig" kubectl get pods -A
     ```

+    ```
+    KUBECONFIG="kubeconfigs/hmc-system-aws-test2.kubeconfig" kubectl get pods -A
+    ```

 ## Demo 2: Single Standalone Cluster Upgrade

-@TODO: explain that if this should be demoed a test cluster for the upgrade would probably need to be created already before this or we will need to wait 10-15min for the single cluster to be created

 This demo shows how to upgrade an existing cluster through the cluster template system.
-This expects `Demo 1` to be completed.
+This expects `Demo 1` to be completed or the `aws-test1` cluster already created during the Demo Setup.

 This demo will upgrade the k8s cluster from `v1.31.1+k0s.1` (which is part of the `demo-aws-standalone-cp-0.0.1` template) to `v1.31.2+k0s.0` (which is part of `demo-aws-standalone-cp-0.0.2`)